Skip to content

 Compliance Context

-FINTRAC-registered Money Services Business with full PCMLTFA compliance — the Canadian regulatory baseline for any non-bank payments business.
-RPAA registration in 2025 under Canada's Retail Payment Activities Act added a second layer of consumer protection oversight.
-Payments Canada elite membership in January 2026 — one of the first five PSPs to clear the bar — is the strongest regulatory signal in the Canadian fintech landscape and paves the way for direct participation in the Real-Time Rail clearing system.
-UK subsidiary Citadel Commerce UK Limited holds FCA authorization as a Payment Institution under the Payment Services Regulations; Citadel Commerce (Malta) Ltd is regulated by the Malta FIAU.
+FINTRAC-registered Money Services Business with full PCMLTFA compliance, the Canadian regulatory baseline for any non-bank payments business.
+RPAA registration in 2025 under Canada's Retail Payment Activities Act added a second layer of consumer-protection oversight.
+Payments Canada elite membership in January 2026, one of the first five PSPs to clear the bar, is the strongest regulatory signal in the Canadian fintech landscape and paves the way for direct participation in the Real-Time Rail clearing system.
+UK subsidiary Citadel Commerce UK Limited holds FCA authorization as a Payment Institution under the Payment Services Regulations, and Citadel Commerce (Malta) Ltd is regulated by the Malta FIAU.
 PCI DSS compliance covers payment data security.
-The proprietary AI/ML risk engine is trained on 20 years of Canadian transaction data and flags suspicious activity in real time — Paramount positions itself as the first pay-by-bank provider to use AI for fraud prevention in iGaming and money transfer.
+The proprietary AI/ML risk engine is trained on 20 years of Canadian transaction data and flags suspicious activity in real time, and Paramount positions itself as the first pay-by-bank provider to use AI for fraud prevention in iGaming and money transfer.
 KYC sits on top of the bank's own authentication: the player logs into their online banking to authorize the payment, the bank's KYC record acts as a verified identity reference, and Paramount inherits that verification rather than running parallel document checks.
 AML transaction monitoring is automated against FINTRAC PCMLTFA requirements, governed by a VP, Compliance & CAMLO.
-There is no public Sumsub, Onfido, Jumio or Veriff partnership for document/biometric KYC — the model is bank-record-as-identity.
-No standalone gambling license; operates as a payment supplier to AGCO/iGO-registered Ontario operators, AGLC-bound Alberta operators and offshore brands.
+There is no public Sumsub, Onfido, Jumio or Veriff partnership for document/biometric KYC, because the model is bank-record-as-identity.
+There is no standalone gambling license; Paramount operates as a payment supplier to AGCO/iGO-registered Ontario operators, AGLC-bound Alberta operators and offshore brands.

 About Paramount Commerce: Company Background